Snektron/goniometer/README.md

 ### Dependencies

-Goniometer is written in [zig](https://ziglang.org/), and requires a recent version to build.
+Goniometer is written in [zig](https://ziglang.org/), and requires version 0.13 to build.
 Additionally, the HSA headers are required.
 The build file automatically searches for these in the standard include paths as well as `/opt/rocm/include`, which is where the headers are installed by the default ROCm distribution.
 Alternatively, they can be obtained from [ROCR-Runtime](https://github.com/RadeonOpenCompute/ROCR-Runtime/commits/master/src/inc/) by adding `--search-prefix path/to/ROCR-Runtime/src/inc`.

 ### Compiling